God's down payment to us

 The infilling of the Spirit is a down payment on Heaven.

 In the classic King James Version, that passage speaks of the Holy Spirit as the "earnest" of what is to come.
 That never made much impression on me.
 I was familiar with "earnest" as an adjective, as in the sentence "he seemed very much in earnest."
-However, "earnest" as a noun was not something I had often heard, and I don't think I personally had ever used it as a noun.
+However, "earnest" as a noun was not something I had often heard, and I don't think I had ever used it as a noun.
 To be sure, the NIV speaks of "deposit," but that wasn't very vivid for me either.
 As a result, I had not paid much attention to that passage, nor to 2 Corinthians 1:22 and 5:5 where the same wording occurs.

 Barbara and I spent ten years as missionaries in Italy.
-So, we have a certain degree of fluency in Italy.
-One day I was reading Ephesians 1 in my Italian Bible.
+So, we have a certain degree of fluency in Italian.
+One day, I was reading Ephesians 1 in my Italian Bible.
 Suddenly, verses 13-14 came alive.
 There was "pegno," a very ordinary word meaning down payment or first installment.
 It is often used by Italians in stores, in hotels, and when buying cars.
 And, as I discovered, its nuances reflect almost exactly the original Greek of Ephesians 1:13 in both the meaning and commonness of everyday usage.

 Though used only three times in the New Testament (once in Ephesians and twice in 2 Corinthians), this word offers us a significant perspective on the Spirit-filled life.